Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Introduction

 In this paper, we settle this open problem by employing the powerful tool of polarization in lattice construction.
-The novel technical contribution of this paper is two-fold: \begin{itemize} \item The construction of polar lattices and the proof of their AWGN-goodness.
+The novel technical contribution of this work is two-fold: \begin{itemize} \item The construction of polar lattices and the proof of their AWGN-goodness.
 We follow the multilevel construction of Forney, Trott and Chung \cite{forney6}, where for each level we build a polar code to achieve its capacity.
-A salient feature of the proposed method is that it naturally leads to a set of nested polar codes, as required by the multilevel construction.
+We prove that the subchannels arising from some lattice partition chains are successively degraded, which guarantees that the component polar codes are naturally nested, as required by the multilevel construction.
 This compares favorably with existing multilevel constructions \cite{ldpclattice}, where extra efforts are needed to nest the component codes. \item The Gaussian shaping technique for polar lattices in the power-constrained AWGN channel.
-This is based on source polarization.
-We are able to achieve the capacity $\frac{1}{2}\log(1+\SNR)$ with low-complexity multistage successive cancellation (SC) decoding for any given signal-to-noise ratio (SNR).
+This is based on source polarization and may be viewed as inverse source coding.
+Finally, our scheme is able to achieve the capacity $\frac{1}{2}\log(1+\SNR)$ with low-complexity multistage successive cancellation (SC) decoding for any given SNR.
 It is worth mentioning that our proposed shaping scheme is not only a practical implementation of lattice Gaussian shaping, but also an improvement in the sense that we successfully remove the restriction $\SNR>e$ in \cite[Theorem 3]{LingBel13}. \end{itemize}

-Both source and channel polarization are employed in the construction, resulting in an integrated approach in the sense that error correction and shaping are performed by one single polar code on each level.
+Overall, both source and channel polarization are employed in the construction, resulting in an integrated approach in the sense that error correction and shaping are performed by one single polar code on each level.
+Moreover, capacity is achieved with minimum mean-square error (MMSE) lattice decoding.
+The construction of polar lattices with Gaussian shaping is as explicit as that of polar codes themselves, and the complexity is quasilinear: $O(N\log^2 N)$ for a sub-exponentially vanishing error probability and $O(N\log N)$ for a fixed error probability, respectively.

 Further, it is worth pointing out that each aspect may also be of independent interest.
-AWGN-good lattices have many applications in network information theory (e.g., the aforementioned compute-and-forward and Wyner-Ziv coding), while lattice Gaussian shaping, i.e., generating a Gaussian distribution over a lattice, is useful in lattice-based cryptography as well \cite{gaussianlattice1}.

-Both theoretic and practical aspects of polar lattices are addressed in this paper.
-We not only prove the theoretic goodness of polar lattices, but also give practical rules for designing these lattices.
+AWGN-good lattices have many applications in coding and network information theory, while lattice Gaussian shaping, i.e., generating a Gaussian distribution over a lattice, is useful in lattice-based cryptography as well \cite{gaussianlattice1}.
+Both theoretical and practical aspects of polar lattices are addressed in this work.
+We not only prove the theoretical goodness of polar lattices, but also give practical rules for designing these lattices.